stat_poly_line() fits a polynomial, by default with

 Note

-Currently confidence bands for the regression band are not plotted in some cases, and in the case of MA and SMA model, it only displays the uncertainty of the slope.
+Currently confidence bands for the regression line are not plotted in some cases, and in the case of MA and SMA models, the band only displays the uncertainty of the slope rather than for both slope plus intercept.

 Model fit methods supported